 Pet sitter responsibilities: FAQs

-Dog sitting involves taking care of one or more dogs while owners are away, from the pup’s home.
+Dog sitting involves taking care of one or more dogs while their pet parents are away.
 It involves a variety of pet sitting responsibilities, such as walking, feeding, watering and grooming.